 Above: Sagamore and his horse plummet from a cliff into a river, Hawkeye and Uncas are apparently shot off a cliff, and a canoe carrying Duncan, Alice, and Cora sails over a waterfall–all at the end of Chapter One.

-Harry Carey, who leads an unusually large cast of characters, is excellent as Hawkeye–his gruff voice and weathered face making him a convincingly tough veteran woodsmanl.
+Harry Carey, who leads an unusually large cast of actors, is excellent as Hawkeye–his gruff voice and weathered face making him a convincingly tough veteran woodsman.
 When Hawkeye is holding a knife to Dulac’s throat and taxing him with his treachery, Carey’s menacing growl makes it seem as if he’s quite ready to plunge the blade home; from most serial heroes, the threat would have sounded like a feeble bluff.
 Carey also gets to show flashes of sardonic humor in some scenes, as when he lectures Walter Miller on Indian fighting while casually picking off a Huron that has snuck up behind him.
 Carey’s commanding but natural and down-to-earth style of acting also helps him to regularly hold center stage among more theatrical co-stars, despite the fact that his share of screen time is not really that much larger than his co-stars’.

 Edwina Booth, Carey’s co-star in the famous Trader Horn in 1931, sometimes seems excessively melodramatic as the courageous Cora Munro (gasping and gesturing in particularly over-theatrical style when the Munro girls are first captured by the Indians) but fortunately doesn’t play all her lines at the same dramatic level; she’s quite low-key in some of her less emotional dialogue moments.
 Walter Miller is the second most hammy member of the main cast; his attempts to express fervent concern for the heroines sometimes sounds hysterical rather than solicitous.
 However, he also modulates his performance at times, and it’s nice to see him playing a part reminiscent of the heroic roles he handled in silent serials–although he’s a little too old for the part of Heyward, who’s frequently referred to as “lad” or “the young paleface” by other characters.